DebtAware is a financial education programme aimed primarily at 9-13 year olds.

 The programme was originally developed in partnership with staff and students at Southlands High School, Chorley, but is now delivered in hundreds of primary schools across England and Scotland.

-The sessions are delivered to pupils by selected classmates known as Money Mentors with teacher support.
-One of the most successful aspects of the programme is this peer-to-peer delivery model.
+The key lesssons are delivered to pupils by the DebtAware team, then selected classmates known as Money Mentors teach and mark three follow-up tasks.
+One of the most enjoyable aspects of the programme is this peer-to-peer aspect.

 The programme aims to: